CGCookie/retopoflow/docs/v4/polypen.md

 PolyPen can also be used as a simple knife.
 To make a cut, hold `Ctrl` and either hover over a selected edge if there is a selection, or any edge if there is no selection. `LMB` on the edge and then `LMB` on any edge that is connected to the same face.

 PolyPen's knife cannot currently cut through multiple edges at the same time, cannot cut in the middle of a face, and does not have alignment guides like Blender's knife.
-We plan to improve the knife functionalty going forward but in the meantime, for more advanced features, it is recommended to use Blender's knife with the hotkey `K` and then use Retopoflow's [Mesh Cleanup operator](mesh_cleanup.html) on the result to snap the new vertices to the surface of the source object.
+We plan to improve the knife functionalty going forward.
+In the meantime, for more advanced features, it is recommended to use Blender's knife with the hotkey `K` and then use Retopoflow's [Mesh Cleanup operator](mesh_cleanup.html) on the result to snap the new vertices to the surface of the source object.

 ## Selecting